rrelledge/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

 aliases: /rc/administration/security/data-access-control
 ---

-All Redis Cloud databases require either [password-based authentication](#password-based-authentication) or [role-based access control](#role-based-access-control).
+All Redis Enterprise Cloud databases require either [password-based authentication](#password-based-authentication) or [role-based access control](#role-based-access-control).
 Role-based access control allows you to define multiple users with fine-grained authorization features.

-To use role-based access control, you need a Redis Cloud database supporting version 6.0.0 and above.
+To use role-based access control, you need a Redis Enterprise Cloud database supporting version 6.0.0 and above.
 You can check your database's Redis version by navigating to the **View Database** screen...

 ![View Database](/images/rc/view-database-extended.png "View Database")